privacyguides/privacyguides.org/docs/video-streaming.en.md

     ![Piped logo](assets/img/video-streaming/piped.svg){ align=right }

-    **Piped** is a free and open source front end for YouTube that is also self-hostable.
+    **Piped** is a free and open source frontend for YouTube that is also self-hostable.
 Alternative instances can be selected from "Preferences".

     Piped requires JavaScript in order to function.